tymsoncyferki/MIOwAD/README.md

-if you are a fellow mini pw student, struggling on miowad course, help yourself with my code
+If you are a fellow MiNI PW student, struggling on MIOwAD course, help yourself with my code!